-- 1. The Worker's Compensation Board (WCB) is required to issue compensation for injuries that result in a loss of earnings beyond the day of injury (Section 68). - 2.
+- The Worker's Compensation Board (WCB) issues compensation for injuries that result in a loss of earnings beyond the day of injury (Section 68 of The Workers' Compensation Act, 2013 (the "Act")). - 2.
 The Act outlines that workers are required to (Section 51): - a.
 Take all reasonable action to reduce the earnings loss resulting from an injury, and - b.
 Co-operate with the WCB in a rehabilitation plan to return the worker to suitable productive employment. - 3.
 The WCB follows an integrated partnership model of recovery and return to work with open communication between all partners (i.e., the employer, health care providers, the injured worker, etc.).
 This includes an awareness of the role each plays in achieving the most appropriate, timely and safe return to work (POL 08/2014, Continuum of Care). - 4.
-The WCB may terminate or reduce benefits when the worker's loss of earnings is not related to the effects of the injury (Section 101(1)(a)). - 5.
-The WCB may terminate or reduce benefits when "without good reasons" the customer (Section 101(1)(b)): - a.
-Declines or is unavailable for a job offer that is considered suitable for the customer, or - b.
-Fails to co-operate in, or is not available for, health care or an IVP that intends to help the customer return to employment.
+The WCB may terminate or reduce earnings loss benefits when the worker's loss of earnings is not related to the effects of the injury (Section 101(1)(a)). - 5.
+The WCB may terminate or reduce earnings loss benefits when "without good reason", the worker (Section 101(1)(b)): - a.
+Declines or is unavailable for an offer of employment that is considered suitable for the worker, or - b.
+Fails to co-operate in, or is not available for, health care or an individualized vocational plan (IVP) that intends to help the worker return to employment.